QuantJourneyOrg/quantjourney.API.client/README.md

 ## Contact

-For any questions or support, please email jakub@quantjourney.pro.
+For any questions or support, please email contact@quantjourney.pro.

 Happy coding and investing!